sumonbis/ML-Fairness/INSTALL.md

   pip install --editable '.[all]'
   ```

-## Execution
+## Execution(#exec)
-Navigate to the source code directory of cloned ML-Fairness repository (`ML-Fairness/src/`) using the command line environment (`(mlfairness) $`) from setup step 2.
+Navigate to the source code directory of cloned ML-Fairness repository `ML-Fairness/src/` using the command line environment `(mlfairness) $` from setup step 2.

 Under each of the 5 tasks (`german`, `adult`, `bank`, `home`, `titanic`), there are separate python scripts to compute fairness.

-##### Run a single model
+#### Run a single model
 To get fairness result of a specific model run: `./models.sh <task> <id>` (id is an integer between 1 to 8).
 For example, to run model 1 of titanic: `./models titanic 1`.

-##### Run a single task (8 models)
+#### Run a single task (8 models)
 To run all the models for a single task run `./models.sh <task>`.
 For example, to run all the models of titanic: `./models.sh titanic`

-##### Run all the models (40 models, 5 tasks)
+#### Run all the models (40 models, 5 tasks)
 To run all the models for all the tasks, run `./models all`.

 Note that the running time depends on the machine.
-In general, this will take more than a day to run all the models in a personal computer.
+In general, this will take more than a day to run all the models on a personal computer.

-##### Results
+#### Results
-Running each model will produce result into `.csv` file in this location: `ML-Fairness/src/models/<task>/<experiment-id>.csv`.
+Running each model will produce result into `.csv` file in this location: `ML-Fairness/src/models/<task>/res/`.
+One model can be executed multiple times.

 For collating the experiments and combine all the results, run `python combine-results.py`.
 This will produce results specific to each task in `ML-Fairness/src/models/<task>/all-model.csv`.

 The results are produced both in raw format and accumulated in a structured one to make it reusable.

-## Usage example
+## Usage example(#usage)
 Some datasets are pretty large.
 Training all the models can take hours.
 In our benchmark, titanic is the smallest dataset.
 Running the 8 titanic models would produce results within a few minutes.

 1. Navigate to `ML-Fairness/src/` and run `python titanic-all.py`.
 This will show success message on the command line.

 2. Then run `python combine-results.py`.

-3. The results are stored in `ML-Fairness/src/models/titanic/all-model.csv`.
-This will also update `all-task.csv`.
+3. The task-specific results are stored in `ML-Fairness/src/models/titanic/all-model.csv`.
+Also, results for all the tasks are collated in `ML-Fairness/src/models/final-result.csv`.
+This result can be validated using `ML-Fairness/artifact-result.xlsx`.

 ## Validate result
 All the results presented in the paper are stored in multiple sheets of this excel file: `ML-Fairness/artifact-result.xlsx`.
-After running the models, the results can be verified using the excel file.
+After running the models, the results can be validated using the excel file.

-Follow the Execution or Usage example to generate/update results into `ML-Fairness/src/models/titanic/all-model.csv`.
-Validate this result in this `.csv` with the excel file, and match results with the `all-result` sheet of the excel file.
-Note that, the results presented in the excel file are produced after running each of the model multiple times and taking the average.
-So, comparing the
+Follow the [Execution](#exec) or [Usage example](#usage) to generate/update results into `ML-Fairness/src/models/titanic/all-model.csv`.
+Validate this result in this file with the `all-result` sheet of the excel file.
+Note that, the results presented in the excel file are produced after running each of the models multiple times.
+So, result might differ very slightly after decimal point.

-All the tables and figures are generated from the following sheets of the excel file: `all-result`, `table-2`, `figure-3`, `figure-4`, `figure-8`, `figure-9`.
+All the tables and figures in the paper are generated from the following sheets of the excel file: `all-result`, `table-2`, `figure-3`, `figure-4`, `figure-8`, `figure-9`.
+The data in the following sheets are obtained from the master sheet `all-result`.